The Latest: Expert says $2 billion award likely reduced

 A federal jury in San Francisco previously ordered the weed killer maker to pay a man $80 million and a San Francisco jury in August awarded $289 million to a former greenskeeper, though a judge later reduced it.

-The trials were the first of an estimated 13,000 lawsuits against Monsanto.
+The trials were the first of thousands of lawsuits against Monsanto involving 13,000 plaintiffs.

 German chemical giant Bayer owns Monsanto and said it will appeal.

-Note: This item has been corrected to say that there are more than 13,000 plaintiffs in lawsuits against Monsanto.